o2r-project/erc-spec/docs/spec/index.md

 Putting all of these elements in a self-contained bundle allows examining, reproducing, transferring, archiving, and formal validation of computational research results.
 The ERC specification also defines metadata and file structures to support these actions.

-### Fundamental design concepts
+### Major constituents and design goals

-The ERC specification is inspired by two approaches to improve development and operation of software.
-First,  [_"convention  over  configuration"_](https://en.wikipedia.org/wiki/Convention_over_configuration), e.g. as  practiced  in  the Java build tool [Maven](https://books.sonatype.com/mvnref-book/reference/installation-sect-conventionConfiguration.html).
-Second, _"DevOps"_, see [Wikipedia](https://en.wikipedia.org/wiki/DevOps) or [Boettiger](https://doi.org/10.1145/2723872.2723882).
+Three major constituents classify user interaction with ERC:

+- [**Create**](../glossary.md#create) means transforming a workspace with data, code and text into an ERC.
+- [**Examine**](../glossary.md#examine) means looking at depths of an ERC, scrutinizing its contents.
+- [**Discover**](../glossary.md#discover) means searching for content powered by ERC properties, such as text, content metadata, code metadata et cetera.

-Another core goal is _simplicity_.
+A core design goal is _simplicity_.
 This specification should not re-do something which already exists (if it is an open specification or tool).
-It must be possible to create a valid and working ERC _manually_.
+It must be possible to create a valid and working ERC _manually_, while supporting tools should be able to cover typical use cases with minimal required input by a creating user.

 The final important notion is the one of _nested containers_.
 We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.